 Clydia’s baby Ben, at about 8 weeks old, wearing the special boots and bar system for the first time.
 Photo courtesy of Clydia Mak

 In more severe cases, surgery may be recommended by the doctor.
-Usually the operation would be to lengthen the Achilles tendon near the baby’s heel using tissues from elsewhere in the foot or by transfering tendons from another part of the body.
+Usually, the operation would be to lengthen the Achilles tendon near the baby’s heel using tissues from elsewhere in the foot or by transferring tendons from another part of the body.